Arkwinger/Log-Sentinal/README.md

-# Log LogSentinel mimics a threat detection engine used to analyze system and web logs for suspicious activity.
+# LogSentinel mimics a threat detection engine used to analyze system and web logs for suspicious activity.
 It showcases core blue team concepts like IOC matching, anomaly detection, and incident reporting — perfect for training and portfolio purposes.

 ## Features
 - Simulated analysis of access.log and auth.log